- Student Life

-Applicants for a degree or certificate program must possess either a local or Regent's high school diploma or a General Equivalency Diploma (GED or its equivalent).
+Applicants for a degree or certificate program must possess either a local or Regent's High School Diploma or a NYS TASC (formerly known as the GED).
 An I.E.P. diploma is not a recognized diploma.
 An official high school transcript (sent directly from the granting institution) is required for all applicants who graduated secondary school within the United States or its territories.
-Similarly, a student holding a GED will be required to submit the transcript of scores and/or the GED diploma.
+Similarly, a student holding a TASC/GED will be required to submit the transcript of scores and/or the TASC/GED diploma.

 - The student must have a passing score on the state high school equivalency diploma (GED) test.
 (Only students who have reached the maximum compulsory age of school attendance are eligible to take this test.)

 - The student must provide a letter from the superintendent of the school district in which the student resides, attesting to the student's completion of home instruction meeting the requirements of Section 100.10 of the regulations of the Commissioner of Education (or equivalent for students who reside outside of New York state.)

 A diploma issued by an out of state correspondence school is not recognized as a valid credential for admission for a New York State resident.